Sunday, December 31, 2023

 I'll say the movie also benefited a lot from seeing it in a crowded theater, as there are some moments in it, and if you've seen it, you know what I'm talking about, that elicit such a comedic variety of reactions you don't usually hear unless you're watching a horror movie.

-Saltburn isn't perfect, and I can't really argue with those who may issue with it's ending, though to me it works beautifully.
+Saltburn isn't perfect, and I can't really argue with those who may have issues with it's ending, though to me it works beautifully.
 I think the ultimate aim of the film is just pleasure and fun, and there's nothing wrong with that.
 As long as you aren't killing to get it.

 Saltburn is currently streaming on Prime Video.